pughlab/crescent/doc/Runs_Seurat_v2.md

 Script name
 ================
-`Runs_Seurat_Clustering.R`
+`Runs_Seurat_v2.R`

 Description
 ================
-Runs Seurat's scRNA-seq data normalization and clustering on either 10X files from cellranger (barcodes.tsv, genes.tsv and matrix.mtx) or a *file* with the Gene Expression Matrix with cell-barcodes in columns and genes in rows (e.g. from DropSeq).
+Runs Seurat version 2 scRNA-seq data normalization and clustering on either 10X files from cellranger (barcodes.tsv, genes.tsv and matrix.mtx) or a *file* with the Gene Expression Matrix with cell-barcodes in columns and genes in rows (e.g. from DropSeq).
 The clustering procedure is based on this Seurat tutorial http://satijalab.org/seurat/pbmc3k_tutorial.html

 It allows the user provide one-line commands.